Gates P. Thruston: Personal life

 Thruston served as the vice president of the Tennessee Historical Society.
 An amateur archaeologist, Thruston dug at Noel Farm in Nashville, where he found Native American artifacts, and he started a collection.
 He also dug at Pompei in Italy.
 In 1890, he published his first book privately.
 Entitled The Antiquities of Tennessee and the Adjacent States, it was reviewed in American Anthropologist, the flagship journal of the American Anthropological Association.
 When it was republished for commercial use in 1897, it was reviewed in Science, the journal of the American Association for the Advancement of Science.
-Thurston went on to write several other books.
+Thurston wrote several other books.